Documentation Index

 -

-Copy the Poolside model files (Malibu and/or Point) into the local host directory:
+Copy the Poolside model files into the local host directory:

-/opt/poolside/poolside-model-uploadsIf you customized host volume paths during Step 1 (01-infra-rke2), use the corresponding directory instead. -
+/opt/poolside/poolside-model-uploadsIf you customized host volume paths during the RKE2 installation step (01-infra-rke2), use the corresponding directory instead. -

 Run the following commands from the

-05-poolside-model-uploaddirectory to trigger the model upload job.
-Air-gapped environment:Online environment: - To upload additional or updated models later, repeat these steps.
+05-poolside-model-uploaddirectory to trigger the model upload job. - To upload additional or updated models later, repeat these steps.
 Uploads are additive and do not remove existing models from the deployment.

 Step 1: Configure local DNS